MALL-Machine-Learning-in-Live-Sciences/MLMicrobiomeT1D/README.md

 * [Docker](https://docs.docker.com/get-docker/)

-Follow the instructions on Docker Hub ir order to generate de Docker image and run it on your local system.
+Follow the instructions on Docker Hub in order to generate de Docker image and run it on your local system.

 # Questions?
 If you have any questions, please feel free to contact us!